brittain9/BlackjackPlusPlus/README.md

 Clean up console UI.
 It's perfectly playable and looks okay but could use a nice overhaul.
 Don't want to do though because I want to learn OpenGL.

 ## Todos:
-Create graphics using OpenGL to play in an actual window instead of console.
+~Create graphics using OpenGL to play in an actual window instead of console.~ Ported BlackjackPlusPlus to BlackjackSharp.
+If I do create a GUI for Blackjack, I would use C# and Unity.

 BlackJack Strategy Tester: Implement an AI that can perform BlackJack strategies and simulate the performance of these strategies.